patxipierce/rasyen/README.md

 The phase _"Ben went fishing and then suddenly it all made sense."_ is one of 27 possibilities.

-**You can see RaSyEn in action in the online demo [here](http://code.patxipierce.com/rasyen/tests.html).** For a more complex demo that uses AJAX and a simple cache system for the lists see [this implementation](http://patxipierce.com/rpg/inspiration/).
+You can see RaSyEn in action in the **online demo [here](http://code.patxipierce.com/rasyen/tests.html)**.

+For a more complex demo that uses AJAX and a simple cache system for the lists see [this implementation](http://patxipierce.com/rpg/inspiration/).

 ### Methods